 Jenn Brown is co-host for NBC's heart-racing obstacle course competition series "American Ninja Warrior."

-An athlete at heart, Brown's competitive nature began at an early age when she took up sports at 3 years old.
-Her parents, both former Olympic gymnastics coaches, instilled in her a passion for sports.
-She attended the University of Florida on a full academic scholarship and played four years on the Florida Gators softball team, ultimately serving as its senior captain.
+An athlete at heart, Brown's competitive nature began at an early age when she took up sports at three years old.
+Her parents - both former Olympic gymnastics coaches - instilled in her a passion for sports.
+She attended the University of Florida on a full academic scholarship and played four years on the softball team, ultimately serving as its senior captain.

 Brown currently lives in Los Angeles with her husband, Wes Chatham.